Western Australia has close to 18 million hectares of forests and woodlands.

 The state government is responsible for managing much of the State’s native forests and woodlands, from the jarrah and karri of the south-west, to the remnant areas of rainforest in the Kimberley, and the Great Western Woodlands which represents the largest and most intact eucalypt woodland remaining in southern Australia.

-February 2001 saw a turning point in managing Western Australia’s south-west native forests, with an end to timber harvesting in all old-growth forests vested in the Conservation Commission of Western Australia.
+February 2001 saw a turning point in managing Western Australia’s south-west native forests, with an end to timber harvesting in all old-growth forests vested in the Conservation and Parks Commission of Western Australia.

 Since 2001, more than 500,000 hectares have been added to the system of national parks, conservation parks and nature reserves managed by the Department of Parks and Wildlife, including 12 national parks promised under the Regional Forest Agreement for the South-West Forest Region of Western Australia.